nicedeck

 flatpak override --user --filesystem=/path/to/mount/point com.valvesoftware.Steam

-3 - If you are not familiar com terminal commands, you can use Flatseal or the system integrated flatpak permissions management when available to add additional locations to the Steam flatpak application.
+3 - If you are not familiar with terminal commands, you can use Flatseal or the system integrated flatpak permissions management (when available) to add additional locations to the Steam flatpak application.

 IMPORTANT: Layer Implementation Details

-Here are a few important details that is good to know about the Proton layer provided by NiceDeck:
+Here are a few important details that are good to know about the Proton layer provided by NiceDeck: